rackerlabs/docs-core-infra-user-guide/cloud-interfaces/GUI/setup_GUI.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To use the Rackspace Cloud Control Panel, you need:

-* a Web browser
+* A Web browser
-* a Rackspace account
+* A Rackspace account
-* credentials (username and password) giving you access
+* Credentials (username and password) giving you access
   to that account

 Login by launching the browser, opening the Cloud Control Panel's `login page <https://mycloud.rackspace.com/#>`__,